Michaelcoding15/TBAapi/README.md

-# TBAapi
+# TBArequest

-> Request data from The Blue Alliance API
+> Unofficial wrapper to request data from The Blue Alliance API

 > [!WARNING]